'I thought I had cognitive decline, but it was hearing loss'

 He wondered if this was how dementia surfaces.
 "I wasn't sure if my problem was hearing loss or mental decline."

-Tassos was smart to be concerned: Hearing loss and cognitive decline are strongly linked.
+Tassos was smart to be concerned: Hearing loss and dementia are strongly linked.
 Many studies have found that mild cognitive impairment, dementia and Alzheimer's disease are more common among people with hearing loss.

 Researchers aren't yet sure if hearing loss directly causes cognitive decline, but it's quite plausible: Age-related hearing loss occurs very gradually, to the extent that many people may not even realize it.
 Yet at the same time, spoken language starts to sound garbled, which can be very disorienting.